 In July 1965 David's family moved to Wales and he left the band.
 He would continue music, turning pro in 1978, joining Brenda Wotton on acoustic guitar and backing vocals, touring and recording with her full time for three years across Europe and Australia.

-Ray Edwards would replace David and the band continued for some time afterwards.
+Geoff Dunn would replace David and the band continued for some time afterwards, with Geoff being replaced by Ray Edwards and also Roger Elgin joining on Sax.